MatthewVance/unbound-docker/README.md

 ***Note:** Care has been taken in the image's default configuration to enable security options so it is recommended to use it as a guide.*

-### k3s usage
+### Kubernetes usage

 > The method described here is basic and not recommended for larger environments.
+While this example is provided, support for Kubernetes related issues is outside the scope of this project.

 To spin the deployment up use: